 Your daily commute is usually not considered part of your job.
 An accident occurring during these times may not be covered under workers’ compensation insurance.
 However, there are times that a motor vehicle crash may count as a work injury.
 If you get behind the wheel as part of your job, any injuries you sustain may be taken care of by your employer’s policy.
 When your boss asks you to run an errand on your break time, if there is an accident, it should qualify.

 Crime in and around the workplace has been rising over the last few years.
 Incidents of theft, assault and even murder have been plaguing the public at large.
 Crimes are occurring at places that once feel safe, like church, school, and work.
 An incident that leaves you injured may fall under workers’ compensation coverage if you were in the office, on the property, and even in the parking garage.
-Getting caught up in a crime while out on a work-related errand rises to a work-place injury and you should speak with a workers’ compensation lawyer Sheboygan residents trust if this is the case.
+Getting caught up in a crime while out on a work-related errand rises to a work-place injury and you should speak with a member of our team if this is the case.

 If you fall ill or suffer an injury at or around the workplace, you may be able to get help from workers’ compensation insurance.
 Check with a workers’ compensation lawyer in Sheboygan, WI from Hickey & Turim SC Law Firm to see what the laws regarding coverage are in your state.